LastAncientOne/Data-Science/README.md

   - Gather information from various sources and intrepret patterns and trends.
 * Machine Learning Scientist
   - Research and developed algorithms.
+  - Predictions from data with labels and features.
   - Create a predictive models.
 ### &#x1F535; Learning about Exploratory Data Analysis
 * Import, clean, and validate